D-Shestak/ton-docs/docs/v3/guidelines/dapps/tutorials/zero-knowledge-proofs.md

 In this tutorial you learned the following skills:

 * The intricacies of zero-knowledge and specifically ZK-SNARKs
-* Writing and compiling Circom circuiting
+* Writing and compiling circom circuiting
 * Increased familiarity with MPC and the Powers of TAU, which were used to generate verification keys for a circuit
 * Became familiar with a Snarkjs library to export a FunC verifier for a circuit
 * Became familiar with Blueprint for verifier deployment and test writing